NLnetLabs/rpki-doc/source/krill/install-and-run.rst

 Krill uses HTTPS and refuses to do plain HTTP.
 By default Krill will generate a 2048 bit RSA key and self-signed certificate in :file:`/ssl` in the data directory when it is first started.
 Replacing the self-signed certificate with a TLS certificate issued by a CA works, but has not been tested extensively.
+By default Krill will only be available under ``https://localhost:3000``.

-For a robust solution, we recommend that you use a proxy server such as NGINX or Apache if you intend to make Krill available to the Internet.
-Also, setting up a widely accepted TLS certificate is well documented for these servers.
+If you need to access the Krill UI or API (also used by the CLI) from another machine you can use use a proxy server such as NGINX or Apache to proxy all requests to Krill.
+This proxy can then also use a proper HTTPS certificate and production grade TLS support.

+Although the UI and API are protected by a token, you should consider further restrictions in your proxy setup.

+If your Krill needs to be accessible as a parent to other delegated Krill child CAs, e.g. for your business units, then those children will need access to the path `/rfc6492` under the public hostname used in your proxy.

+Note that if :ref:`you are running Krill as a Publication Server<doc_krill_publication_server>`, you should expose the files that the Krill writes to disk directly rather then proxying to Krill for these files, but you will need to ensure that the path `/rfc8181` is proxied for remote publishers.

 ..
-Warning:: We recommend that you do **not** make Krill available publicly.
+Warning:: We recommend that you do **not** make Krill available to the public
-             You can use the default where Krill will expose its CLI, API and UI on ``https://localhost:3000/`` only.
-You do not need to have Krill available externally, unless you intend to provide certificates or a publication server to third parties.
+             internet unless you really need remote access to the UI or API, or you are serving as parent CA or Publication Server for other CAs.

 Backup and Restore
 ------------------